 In Melbourne we are very lucky to have a gallery of the calibre of the National Gallery of Victoria, aka the NGV.
 And we are especially fortunate because the NGV has an extensive fashion collection and holds frequent excellent fashion exhibitions.
-Currently, the NGV is showing "Collecting Comme", an overview of the work of Rei Kawakubo, the founder and key designer behind Paris based designer label Comme des Garcons.
+In 2019, the NGV exhibited "Collecting Comme", an overview of the work of Rei Kawakubo, the founder and key designer behind Paris based designer label Comme des Garcons.
 The NGV has been gifted an extensive collection of Comme garments, largely from a donation a from private collector Takamasa Takahashi, who has also loaned items from his private archive to augment the exhibition.

 Cloak from the Blood & Roses collection, 2014

 Comme des Garcons designs were first presented in Paris in 1981 and they continue to push the boundaries of fashion and how we think about clothes.
 The introductory notes from the NGV say, Kawakubo has "defied convention to redefine fashion.
 Her designs have subverted norms of garment shape and function, reframed ideas of beauty and proposed a new relationship between body and dress."

 The first word that occurred to me as I viewed the designs was "sculptural".
 Takahashi commented that it's impossible to imagine what many of the designs look like when viewing them on the hanger in the store.
 Many are three dimensional and are totally transformed when viewed on the body.

 1997 - "Body Meets Dress- Dress Meets Body" collection - "questions the boundaries of the so-called fashionable body" and "contested traditional social definitions of ideal femininity" (NGV)